pathakspandan/1-D-Random-Walk-/README.md

 pip install numpy matplotlib

 ## Contributing
 Feel free to fork this repository, make improvements, and submit pull requests.
-Contributions are welcome!MM
+Contributions are welcome!

 Explore both normal and reflective boundary random walks to see how boundary conditions affect the particle's behavior!